Salary Research Guide

 Introduction

-In London, salary negotiations almost always start with the gross figure and end with a much smaller net number that has to cover rent, commuting, bills, and longer-term savings.
-That gap matters more in 2026 because workers are still dealing with frozen thresholds, a demanding housing market, and pay rises that can look stronger on paper than they feel in monthly cash flow.
+London salary conversations usually begin with the gross figure and get much more serious once the monthly number appears.
+That gap matters in 2026 because workers are still dealing with frozen thresholds, a tough housing market, and pay rises that can look stronger on paper than they feel once the money is actually in the bank.

-For readers searching in March 2026, the right live reference is still the 2025/26 UK tax year, which runs from April 6, 2025 to April 5, 2026.
-A good salary page therefore needs more than a calculator output.
-It should explain how PAYE, National Insurance, pension deductions, and student loan repayments combine to shape what you can actually spend.
+For readers searching in March 2026, the live reference point is still the 2025/26 UK tax year, which runs from April 6, 2025 to April 5, 2026.
+A salary page like this needs more than a calculator output.
+It needs to show how PAYE, National Insurance, pension deductions, and student loan repayments combine to shape what you can really spend.

-This guide is built to do that.
-It turns the London salary question into a practical gross to net breakdown, highlights the main statutory deductions, and calls out the policy traps that matter most to higher earners, especially the Personal Allowance taper above 100,000 pounds.
+That is what this guide is here to do.
+It turns the London salary question into a clearer gross-to-net breakdown, highlights the main statutory deductions, and calls out the policy traps that matter most to higher earners, especially the Personal Allowance taper above 100,000 pounds.

 Current legal and policy basis